 We’re sure that most of you will already know how bitcoin blackjack works.
 Many of us learned the game as children, and that knowledge doesn’t easily slip from memory.
 If you’ve played “Twenty-One” before, you’re in good company, as that is essentially the same game.

 Originally called Vingt-et-Un (“Twenty-One” in French), the game took on its current name when it arrived in Las Vegas, and casinos cunningly thought of a way to lower the basic prizes by offering more if you had twenty-one with a “black-colored Jack”.
 However, those rules have long since gone (in most games), but the name stuck.
 How do you play, then?

 For those of you not in the know, here is our guide to playing bitcoin blackjack online…

 Every game of bitcoin blackjack begins with a bet.
 Your bet must fall within the table limits.
-Once you have bet, two cards are dealt to your hand and two to the dealer’s hand.
+Once you have bet, two cards are dealt with your hand and two with the dealer’s hand.
 In many games, you will be able to see one of the dealer’s cards.
 However, this rule can change depending on the variant you are playing.